-When the advisor and second reader are ready to pass the dissertation, a defense should be scheduled.
+When the advisor and second reader are ready to pass the dissertation, a defense should be scheduled (see Section 9).
 The advisor should be willing to help in the preparation of the defense-e.g. by giving feedback on dissertation 'spiels' and so on.